Pattern RoundUp – 10 Easy Patterns to Start Sewing Clothing

 Debbie Brooke – My Dress

-First, The My Dress was original as a dress pattern for beginners that still gives your body shape!
-This dress has darts, lined bodice, uses the burrito roll method, seam allowance, attaching the top bodice to skirt and invisible zip installation.
-The first thing to remember, do not be afraid of the hidden zip, the instructions for installation are top-notch!
-The Birthday Dress is also a fantastically easy sew but just doesn’t look like it.
+First, The My Dress was original as a beginner dress pattern that still gives your body shape!
+This dress has darts, a lined bodice, the burrito roll method, seam allowance, attaching the top bodice to skirt, and invisible zip installation.
+The first thing to remember, do not to be afraid of the hidden zip.
+The instructions for installation are top-notch!
+The Birthday Dress is also a fantastically easy sew but doesn’t look like it.
 It’s deceptively easy to sew together, but it will make you appear to have been stitching for years!

 Grainline Studio – Scout Tee

-Then we have the Scout Tee, which is a great woven top pattern.
-This make will keep you working with seam allowance, cutting out your pieces, finding your size and installing bias tape.
-A fantastic confidence building pattern as you will be able to create top in a range of fabric types, this is the perfect pattern to practice and while exploring different substrates!
+Then we have the Scout Tee, which is a tremendous woven top pattern.
+This make will keep you working with seam allowance, cutting out your pieces, finding your size, and installing bias tape.
+A great confidence-building pattern as you will create top in a range of fabric types is the perfect pattern to practice while exploring different substrates!
 I wrote a pattern review if you want to learn a little about it first!

 Sew to Grow – Flatter Me, Frock

 Meanwhile, this Australian pattern so fantastic!
-It’s a great slip on dress for the summer which includes set in pockets!
-Also, the techniques learned, bias binding, gathering the skirt, seam allowance, set in pockets, and darts.
+It’s a great slip-on dress for the summer, which includes a set in pockets!
+Also, the techniques learned, bias binding, gathering the skirt, seam allowance, set-in pockets, and darts.
 Also, check out the Bondi Top!

 Sew Caroline – Out and About Dress